 Finding the Right Apples

-Spur-type apple trees produce fruits at an earlier age and mature to a smaller size than old-fashioned large apple trees.
-Choose apple varieties that are disease-resistant and well-suited to the climate of your part of Alabama, like Dixie Red Delight or Red Rebel.
-If insufficient winter cold occurs, apple varieties fail to flower: southern counties grow apples that have a lower chilling requirement.
+Spur-type apple trees (Malus spp.) produce fruits at an earlier age and mature to a smaller size than old-fashioned large apple trees.
+Choose apple cultivars that are disease-resistant and well-suited to the climate of your part of Alabama, like Dixie Red Delight or Red Rebel.
+If insufficient winter cold occurs, apple trees fail to flower: southern counties grow apples that have a lower chilling requirement.